KiranLDA/PAMLr/README.md

-## Using Atmospheric Pressure and hidden markov models
+## Using Atmospheric Pressure and Hidden Markov Models

-Still under development.

-Soar-gliding birds do not display the same kind of sustained high activity as flapping birds.
+### Finding individual flight events in the data

+Looking at the previous two classifications (light and activity), you will note that migration periods seems to occur during periods of pressure drops.
 However, because soar-gliding is associated with large changes in altitude, we can use pressure change as a proxy for altitude change to classify this type of flight.

 For instance, we know that a pressure change of more than 3 hPa within a 30 minute interval is likely due to flight, not weather.
 There is therefore a function `SOARprep` which finds every single one of these flight events and then summarises what happened during that flight event.
 Summary information includes, pressure the night before and the night after this flight event, how much pressure changed during this flight event, how active the bird was during this flight event, how long the flight event lasted, etc...

+### Classifying summarised information from each flight event

 The idea is to then use this information about the flight event to classify migration periods using a hidden markov model (or k-means clustering, but the hmm seems to work better).
 This is where it gets complicated as different birds have different behaviours.
 For instance, some birds can be better at thermalling and therefore flap less, thus activity during flight will not be good at classifying behaviour.
 Other birds may be less good at thermalling, and therefore flap a great deal during migration, in which case activity is very useful for identifying this behaviour.

-Overall, the daily duration of flight time seems good for classifying migration flight events, as is the total pressure changes throughout the day, and the difference in pressure from the night before and the night after.
-Indeed, overnighting in a different altitude/pressure zone is likely to mean the bird is overnighting in a different place and was therefore on the move during the day.

-Note that soar-gliders migrate during the day.
+Let's start by looking at the different variables which might be used to describe flight

 ```r
 # The  soar-gliding bird